Electro-magnetic energy (EME) is emitted by proton-electron pairs.

-Its wavelength (e.g. colour) is defined by the number (mix) of proton-electron pairs in the atom, and its brightness is defined by its intensity.
+Its wavelength (e.g. colour) is defined by its energy, and its brightness is defined by its intensity.

 The mathematical relationship between wavelength (λ) and frequency (ƒ) of electro-magnetic energy is as defined thus: c = λ.ƒ